My bread's too dense - here's how to lighten it

 Get more oven spring

-We need to have some oven spring to help form a thin crust which allows the moisture to escape when cooling.
+We need to have some oven spring not only to raise the bread but to form a thin crust to let moisture escape when cooling.
 A bread that is excessively moist is dense and like a brick!

 Further reading: How oven spring works